-- Chariot for field transport and transport truck - $\circ$ $\;$ Serviced and in good condition. - Spare tyres, wheel spanners, jack, hacksaw, bolt cutters, spades, picks and toolbox. - Water, fuel, oil, brake fluid, hydraulic fluid checked and extra carried.
+- Chariot for field transport and transport truck: - Serviced and in good condition. - Spare tyres, wheel spanners, jack, hacksaw, bolt cutters, spades, picks, and toolbox. - Water, fuel, oil, brake fluid, hydraulic fluid checked, and extra carried.

 Figure 9b: Example of a giraffe transport truck configurations used across Africa.
-Courtesy of Sean Viljoen/GCF.
+Images courtesy of GCF/Sean Viljoen.

-- Driver and driver assistant - Trained in driving live animals. - Aware of the need to control sharp movements. - Not to drive too fast. - $\circ$ $\;$ Stops should not be made where there is a lot of noise. - Driver should be aware of what the giraffe are doing. - Carry additional money, food and drinks to limit stops. - Carry cell phone, credit and contact numbers for relevant people. - Carry map or GPS with coordinates.

-- Torches (flashlights) - Communication phones and/or walkie talkies between truck and support vehicles - Spare straps, ropes, blindfolds and head halter. - Veterinarian(s), equipment and drugs, especially prodder and pole syringe should be on the truck. - Route well planned and escort provided where possible, and support vehicles traveling with.
+- Driver and driver assistant: - Trained in driving live animals. - Aware of the need to control sharp movements. - Not to drive too fast. - Stops should not be made where there is a lot of noise. - Driver should be aware of what the giraffe are doing. - o Carry additional money, food, and drinks to limit stops. - Carry cell phone, credit, and contact numbers for relevant people. - Carry map or GPS with coordinates. - Back-up vehicle(s) - Torches (flashlights) - Communication phones and/or walkie talkies between truck and support vehicles - Spare straps, ropes, blindfolds, and head halter. - Veterinarian(s), equipment, and drugs, especially prodder and pole syringe should be on the truck. - Route well planned and escort provided where possible, and support vehicles traveling with.
 The route must avoid low-lying power lines and overpasses.
 Low-hanging or obstructive branches must be trimmed in advance (or on route if needed). - Contact maintained with the recipients of the giraffe throughout translocation.